KimJongTrill/Teruvia/AGT.md

 ### Qaka

-This city segregated from most others sees few visitors in or out and is a quiet place that sees fishing as on the main points of interest due to the proximity to The Crystal Strait.
+This city segregated from most others sees few vistors in or out and is a quiet place that sees fishing as on the main points of interes due to the proximity to The Crystal Strait.

 <img src='https://www.gmbinder.com/images/ElfVHxU.png' style='width:320px'/>